jalanb/pym/docs/sourcecodegen.rst

 Conclusion
 ^^^^^^^^^^

-This is not a test of the unparser, just an indication of where some of its strengths/weaknesses may lie.
-It did not show up any fatal flaws, but does suggest the unparser needs some (small) work to get it's own code to meet PEP 8 standards.
+This is not a test of sourcecodegen, just an indication of where some of its strengths/weaknesses may lie.
+It has one flaw (badly joined lines) which can result in unusable code, but otherwise seems robust

-This quick run through also shows up the fact that "what code should look like" is a very opinionated subject.
-Python is lucky to have PEP 8 as a standard to refer to, but even that allows for variations (only "new code" need use spaces, for example).
-Which shows up one further bug in the unparser: all its formatting choices are hard-coded, whereas we may need greater flexibility in such choices.